 The directors intend to keep under review the potential to buy back preference shares, taking into account other investment and funding opportunities.
 The authority will be exercised only if the directors believe that to do so would be in the interests of shareholders generally.
-As noted above, the Companies Act 2006 permits the Company to hold any such bought back shares in treasury as an alternative to cancelling them immediately.
-Accordingly, if the Company purchases any of its preference shares, those shares may be cancelled or held in treasury by the Company.
-The directors intend to make such decision at the time of purchase based on the interests of the Company and shareholders generally.
+If the Company purchases any of its preference shares, those shares will be cancelled.